githedgehog/docs/docs/user-guide/vpcs.md

 ### Isolated and restricted subnets, permit lists

-Subnets could be isolated and restricted with ability to define permit lists to allow communication between specific isolated subnets.
+Subnets can be isolated and restricted, with the ability to define permit lists to allow communication between specific isolated subnets.
 The permit list is applied on top of the isolated flag and doesn't affect VPC peering.

-Isolated subnet means that the subnet has no connectivity with other subnets within the VPC, but it could still be allowed by permit lists.
+_Isolated subnet_ means that the subnet has no connectivity with other subnets within the VPC, but it could still be allowed by permit lists.

-Restricted subnet means that all hosts in the subnet are isolated from each other within the subnet.
+_Restricted subnet_ means that all hosts in the subnet are isolated from each other within the subnet.

-Permit lists are defined as a list of subnets that could communicate to each other.
+A Permit list is defined as a list of subnets that could communicate with each other.

 ### Third-party DHCP server

-In case if you're using thirt-party DHCP server by configuring `spec.subnets.<subnet>.dhcp.relay` additional information will be added to the DHCP packet it forwards to the DHCP server to make it possible to identify the VPC and subnet.
-The information is added under the RelayAgentInfo option(82) on the DHCP packet.
-The relay sets two suboptions in the packet
+In case you use a third-party DHCP server by configuring `spec.subnets.<subnet>.dhcp.relay`, additional information is added to the DHCP packet forwarded to the DHCP server to make it possible to identify the VPC and subnet.
+This information is added under the RelayAgentInfo (option 82) in the DHCP packet.
+The relay sets two suboptions in the
+packet:

-* VirtualSubnetSelection -- (suboption 151) is populated with the VRF which uniquely idenitifies a VPC on the Hedgehog Fabric and will be in `VrfV<VPC-name>` format, e.g. `VrfVvpc-1` for VPC named `vpc-1` in the Fabric API
+* _VirtualSubnetSelection_ (suboption 151) is populated with the VRF which uniquely identifies a VPC on the Hedgehog Fabric and will be in `VrfV<VPC-name>` format, for example `VrfVvpc-1` for a VPC named `vpc-1` in the Fabric API.
-* CircuitID -- (suboption 1) identifies the VLAN which together with VRF (VPC) name maps to a specific VPC subnet
+* _CircuitID_ (suboption 1) identifies the VLAN which, together with the VRF (VPC) name, maps to a specific VPC subnet.

 ## VPCAttachment

-Represents a specific VPC subnet assignment to the `Connection` object which means exact server port to a VPC binding.
+A VPCAttachment represents a specific VPC subnet assignment to the `Connection` object which means a binding between an exact server port and a VPC.
 It basically leads to the VPC being available on the specific server port(s) on a subnet VLAN.

-VPC could be attached to a switch which is a part of the VLAN namespace used by the VPC.
+VPC could be attached to a switch that is part of the VLAN namespace used by the VPC.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1alpha2